Interstate 64 in Missouri

 Interstate 64 (I-64) passes through the Greater St. Louis area in the US state of Missouri.
-The entire route overlaps U.S. Route 40 (US 40).
+The entire route is concurrent with U.S. Route 40 (US 40).
 Because the road was a main thoroughfare in the St. Louis area before the development of the Interstate Highway System, it is not uncommon for locals to refer to the stretch of highway as "Highway 40" rather than "I-64".
 On December 6, 2009, the portion of the highway running through the city of St. Louis was named the Jack Buck Memorial Highway in honor of the late sportscaster.

 Route description

 I-64 begins at an interchange with I-70, US 40, and US 61 in St. Charles County and heads south.
 Previously, the freeway was a divided highway signed only as US 40 with at-grade intersections, which were slowly converted to limited-access exits.
 The final intersection at Callahan Road was removed on October 14, 2009.
 The next major exit is for Route N and the western terminus of Route 364.
 Route 364 was completed and opened on November 2, 2014.
 From here, I-64 continues past interchanges with Route DD/Winghaven Boulevard, Route 94, and Research Park Circle and then crosses the Missouri River via the Daniel Boone Bridge and enters St. Louis County.

 The freeway travels through the congested Chesterfield Valley, where it gains a fourth lane and then meets I-270 at a flyover interchange built in the early 1990s in the city of Town and Country.
 Continuing east, I-64 remains four lanes and travels through the affluent areas of Frontenac and Ladue.
 The next major interchange is I-170 in the city of Richmond Heights.
 This stretch, located between Ballas Road and I-170, was closed in 2008 for a complete reconstruction, at which point substandard exits were upgraded and the fourth lane was added.
 The interchange with I-170 was also overhauled, creating a full interchange with highspeed ramps in all directions.
 The reconstructed expressway opened to traffic on the morning of December 15, 2008.